 - Talk to those closest to you.
 Talk about what kind of funeral you would like for yourself.
 This will ease their uncertainty when the time comes.
 Explain that you are considering taking out a funeral plan as it will be important for them to know this information, and tell them where they will be able to find the plan, when the time comes.

 - Talk to a funeral director.
 Funeral directors are happy to provide no-commitment advice to help anyone who would like to talk about what kind of funeral they might want and what it could cost.
 NAFD members will provide you with a transparent price list to take away.
 You can even choose to specify a particular funeral director, when taking out your plan, if you find one you feel comfortable with.
 Be wary of websites offering cheap deals.
 Here’s why.

 - Research funeral plan providers.
 As with any financial purchase, do your research to reassure yourself that you are choosing a provider that’s right for you.

 - Be Inquisitive.
 Ask question of the funeral plan provider.
 Questions should include: are they registered with the Funeral Planning Authority?
 Where will your funds be invested?
-Are there management charges or other deductions by the plan seller, whether the plan provider will inform your chosen funeral director that they have been nominated, whether the product is guaranteed to cover the full cost of the funeral at the time of need or is there a chance there may be a shortfall and whether you can change your plan without incurring charges for doing so.
+Are there management charges or other deductions by the plan seller?
+Will the plan provider will inform your chosen funeral director that they have been nominated and is the product guaranteed to cover the full cost of the funeral at the time of need or is there a chance there may be a shortfall?

 - Take your time.
 Do not feel under any pressure to make a decision, until you are satisfied with the answers to your questions and that you have all the information you need to make a decision.
 Once you’ve chosen a plan, don’t forget to leave the details with your Will, or tell someone close to you where to find it.